Variations on Wood Light Frame Construction

 Usage

-In structures constructed
+In wood light frame structures constructed

 with advanced framing techniques